April 12: Anniversary of the First Human Space Flight

 So, how long does it take to become an astronaut?
 Let’s sum it up: 5-6 years to get a degree, 2-3 years to get professional experience, and then 2-5 years of training.
 After that, astronauts might wait for months and even years before actually getting to space.
 But imagine: after all the work is done, you are sitting in a spacecraft, getting ready to start.
 3, 2, 1…

 Wait a minute!
 Before going to space, you might want to know what you will eat there.
-Well, basically, an astronaut’s meal is similar to what we eat on the Earth.
+Well, basically, an astronaut’s meal is similar to what we eat on Earth.
 The difference is it has to be specially prepared (for example, freeze-dried or thermostabilized), but some foods can be eaten in natural forms, such as fruits and nuts.

 By the way, gravity affects the sense of taste.
-In zero gravity, the body fluids move freely around the body instead of settling towards the feet, as they do on the Earth.
+In zero gravity, the body fluids move freely around the body instead of settling towards the feet, as they do on Earth.
 It causes nose congestion, which makes it difficult to smell properly and causes food to taste bland.
 That’s why many astronauts prefer foods with intense flavors, particularly spicy.

 What do astronauts do in space nowadays?
 Mostly, they carry out scientific observations.
 For example, the ISS is a big laboratory floating in the sky.
 Astronauts onboard analyze how materials behave in space and study the human body and its diseases, such as cancer, osteoporosis, bone atrophy, and so on.
 This station has been around for a long time, and most likely, you know a lot about it.
 Test your knowledge of the ISS by taking our quiz!